How To Have a Successful Yard Sale: Your Questions, Answered

 Label Prices Individually

-It’s tempting to dump things in an “Everything’s $1” bin, but people may pick up items from different areas and not remember the original location, leaving you to do the guesswork.
+It’s tempting to dump things in an “Everything’s $1” bin, but this isn’t how to have a successful yard sale, profit-wise.
+People may pick up items from different areas and not remember the original location, leaving you to do the guesswork.
 Doing a little work beforehand to label every item will help you keep things organized on the day of the sale.

-What should you not sell at a garage sale?
+What not to sell at a garage sale?
 Personal products like used makeup and toiletries.

-What Not To Sell at a Garage Sale
+What Should I Not Sell at a Garage Sale?

 What Is the Average Profit From a Yard Sale?